hamishpartington/BSA/README.md

 # Binary Sparse Arrays (BSA)

 This was the second piece of coursework for my C module for my Computer Science MSc.
-The task was to implemement a binary sparse array (BSA) abstract data type (ADT).
+The task was to implement a binary sparse array (BSA) abstract data type (ADT).

 ## Extension